discordjs/discord.js/packages/redis-gateway/README.md

 Also note that [core](https://github.com/discordjs/discord.js/tree/main/packages/core) supports an abstract `gateway` property that can be easily implemented, making this pretty comfortable to use in conjunction.
-Refer to the [Gateway documentation](https://discord.js.org/docs/packages/core/main/Gateway:Interface)
+Refer to the [Gateway documentation](https://discord.js.org/docs/packages/core/main/Gateway:Interface).

 ## Links

 - [Website][website] ([source][website-source])
-- [Documentation][documentation]
 - [Guide][guide] ([source][guide-source])
   Also see the v13 to v14 [Update Guide][guide-update], which includes updated and removed items from the library.
 - [discord.js Discord server][discord]